 But what makes these sketches precious is that they are artifacts from an era that is all but extinct.
 After Bruno Hauptmann’s 1935 trial for the Lindberg kidnapping – a proceeding made chaotic by the antiquated flash equipment of 1930s cameras – courtroom photography was restricted and eventually banned.
 Sketch artists became the only way for the media to offer visual coverage of trials.
 This didn’t change until the early 90s.
 The media event that was the O.J.
 Simpson trial was unimaginable only a decade prior.
-The University of Virginia Law Library is elated to present an exhibit of 118 images comprising 60 court cases.
-Both criminal and civil trials are represented – contested wills, Mafia dons, deportation hearings, murder, kidnapping, police brutality, and others.
-The website contains these and nearly 6,000 other sketches catalogued by topic, including 1,751 we were unable to identify or to link with a particular court case.
+This collection includes both criminal and civil trials – contested wills, Mafia dons, deportation hearings, murder, kidnapping, police brutality, and others.
+Our virtual gallery contains these and nearly 6,000 other sketches catalogued by topic, including 1,751 we were unable to identify or to link with a particular court case.

 We welcome you to the crossroads between art and fact.